adriangawlak/cinema-manager-java/README.md

 # Cinema Manager API
-This is a simple REST API that allows users to view available seats, book tickets, and get statistical information about the cinema.
+This is a simple REST API to handle Cinema operations.
+Application allows users to view available seats, book tickets, and get statistical information about the cinema.
-The application uses Spring, Spring MVC, Lombok, custom http responses.
+The application uses Spring, Spring MVC, Lombok, custom http responses (exceptions).
+The system is build without a database and utilises mapping java objects to JSON.

+* Cinema room size is hard-coded to 9 rows with 9 seats to simplify application.
+* Seats at the front of the cinema are more expensive than those at the back.

 ## How to Use:
 - Clone the repository to your local machine.
 - Run the application in your IDE using Maven.
-- Use Postman or other API client to interact with the API endpoints.
+- Use Postman or other API client to interact with API endpoints.
 - Application runs on a port 8080, so the address to access endpoints starts with:
   `http://localhost:8080/`